 Please read me first!
 John Dalton opened the door to molecular models in 1803, but the first three dimensional models did not appear until about 1860.
 Three dimensional models have been an important part of chemistry education and chemistry research ever since.
-The CheMagic Virtual Molecular Model Kit (VMK) web application was first introduced in 2005.
-Thanks to the Jmol Molecular Modeling application and the JME Molecular Editor, the VMK has evolved into a powerful educational tool that can go way beyond the wooden and plastic models of the past.
+The CheMagic Virtual Molecular Model Kit (Molecula) web application was first introduced in 2005.
+Thanks to the Jmol Molecular Modeling application and the JME Molecular Editor, Molecula has evolved into a powerful educational tool that can go way beyond the wooden and plastic models of the past.

 - Write brief molecule story posts that can be enhanced by making use of molecular models.